yerzhankaratay/AWT/exampleSite/content/blog/brazilian ecommerce cohort analysis.md

 type: "featured"
 ---

 I was only acquainted with cohort analysis but thanks to Renat Alimbekov.
-Renat is a Deep Learning Scientist with a [telegram channel](https://t.me/renat_alimbekov) and a [standalone blog]('https://alimbekov.com'), as well as a mentor at Yandex.Praktikum.
+Renat is a Deep Learning Scientist with a [telegram channel](https://t.me/renat_alimbekov) and a [blog]('https://alimbekov.com'), as well as a mentor at Yandex.Praktikum.
 I had a different mentor during my studies but I've been following Renat's telegram channel and noticed that he started giving typical data science assignments.
 So I accepted this challenge and started learning.
 You can find his solution [here](https://alimbekov.com/cohort-analysis-python/)

 We're given a dataset of Brazilian Ecommerce, the two tables to merge (olist_orders_dataset.csv and olist_order_payments_dataset.csv), and two questions:
 ```